-For device version with device pluq: follow step 6 only.
+For device version with device plug: follow step 6 only.

 - 1. Depending on the housing version, loosen the securing clamp or fixing screw of the housing cover. - 2.
-Depending on the housing version, unscrew or open the housing cover and disconnect the local display from the main electronics module where necessary → 113. - 3.
+Depending on the housing version, unscrew or open the housing cover and disconnect the local display from the main electronics module where necessary $(\rightarrow \implies 111)$. - 3.
 Push the cable through the cable entry .
 To ensure tight sealing, do not remove the sealing ring from the cable entry. - 4.
 Strip the cable and cable ends.
 In the case of stranded cables, also fit ferrules. - 5.
-Connect the cable in accordance with the terminal assignment or the device plug pin assignment. - 6.
-Depending on the device version, tighten the cable glands or plug in the device plug and tighten .
+Connect the cable in accordance with the terminal assignment or the device plug pin assignment . - 6.
+Depending on the device version, tighten the cable glands or plug in the device plug and tighten . - 7.
+WARNING!
+Housing degree of protection may be voided due to insufficient sealing of the housing.
+Screw in the screw without using any lubricant.
+The threads on the cover are coated with a dry lubricant.